Benefits of Fennel (Foeniculum vulgare)

 Fennel has many common names, two of which are Finocchio as well as Carosella.
 It is from the family, Umbelliferae and it is native to the Mediterranean region.
 It is a perennial plant which boast yellow flowers as well as feathery leaves.

-Traditionally in Greece, this plant was called marathon due to its flourishing ability to spread and to have a healthy appearance as well as its many benefits.
+Traditionally in Greece, this plant was called marathon due to its flourishing ability to spread and to have a healthy appearance.
 Due to its many health benefits and herbal remedies, traditional Greeks name a place after this medicinal herb, the name being Marathon, and the meaning of this is “place of fennel.”
-This place even put a stamp in history because Marathon was the place where the notable "Battle of Marathon" occurred in 491 B.C.
+This place put a stamp in history because Marathon was the place where the notable "Battle of Marathon" occurred in 491 B.C.

 The Romans however, loved fennel mainly for its culinary purposes and so utilized it as an ingredient in cooking.
 During the expansion of the Roman Empire, they made sure to bring this herb along with them.
 Due to this happenings, it grew with civilization, growing in many parts of the world, thriving primarily in soil with limestone.
 It is now accepted in other parts of the world such as England.
 Species of fennel are primarily grown on chalk cliffs which are close to the ocean as well as chalky inland regions.